jrcollado1987/generator-kendo-mobile/README.md

 * [kendo-mobile](#app) (aka [kendo-mobile:app](#app))
 * [kendo-mobile:tab](#tab)

-To install generator-kendo-mobile from npm, run:

 ### App
-Sets up a new AngularJS app, generating all the boilerplate you need to get started.
-The app generator also optionally installs Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).
+Sets up a new Kendo mobile hybrid app, generating all the boilerplate you need to get started.
+The app generator  installs cordova, kendo and additional styles and scripts.

 Example:
 ```bash